Usbac/wolff/README.md

 * **Clean**: The routes system allows you to have clean and friendly URLs, and the template system makes the php code cleaner while separating the logic from the view.

-* **Dynamic**: You can work however you want without strictly following the Wolff design.
+* **Dynamic**: You can work however you want without strictly following the Wolff design or patterns like the MVC.

 ## Utilities